-16.2 Security Design Concepts
+2.0 Security Design Concepts

-The FTI has implemented the following principal security rules in the NetFortress® 10-product design, development and application.
+The FTI has implemented the following principal security rules in the NetFortress[®] FIPS 140-1 validated product design, development and application:

-- implement a simple computational device to protect a single host or a particular network from potential security threats (hence the name "NetFortress®"), and - serve as an inexpensive, automatic tool to build Virtual Private Networks (VPNs) over the Internet.
+- a. implement a simple computational device to protect a single host or a particular network from potential security threats (hence the name "NetFortress®"), and - b. serve as an inexpensive, automatic tool to build Virtual Private Networks (VPNs) over the Internet.

-The following five security design concepts were developed to fulfill these objectives and the security requirements listed in the Table 1.
+The following six security design concepts were developed to fulfill these objectives and the security requirements listed in the Table 1.
 These are:

-- 1. Contain the device's electronic hardware in a sealed, tamper-evident and tamper resistant metal box, (in a secured cryptographic module). - 2.
+- 1. Contain the device's electronic hardware in a sealed, tamper-evident, tamper resistant, strong metal box; (in a secured cryptographic module).
+The module's cover is attached to the housing with tamper-resistant security screws. - 2.
 Minimize the human intervention to the module operation with a high degree of automation.
-The automation is rather important, because the module as a commercial product, is intended to be used in a variety of security environments (targeted at a medium level, or Security Level 2, per the FIPS security level categories ranging from Security Levels 1 to 4) by a variety of customers.
-Allowing any of its sensitive operational tasks, including maintenance, to be performed under these conditions by operators would represent a liability, rather than an aid, to security. - 3.
+The automation is rather important, because the module as a commercial product, is intended to be used in a variety of security environments (targeted at a medium level, or Security Level 2, per the FIPS 140-1 security level categories ranging from Security Levels 1 to 4) by a variety of customers. - 3.
+Allowing any of its sensitive operational tasks, including maintenance, to be performed under these conditions by operators would represent a liability, rather than an aid, to security. - 4.
 Create and assign a unique Company Proprietary Signature (CPS) to each customer organization and a unique Company Security Identifier, (CSI) within a company, a group or division thereof, defined by the customer.
 During manufacturing, the CPS is placed into the software of every cryptographic module that is used to establish the customer's VPN.
-All key exchanges between the modules of a particular VPN are encrypted by the Module's Secret Key that is the SHA-1, [27] function of the CPS, and thus protected from unauthorized modification and substitution.
-Using a unique CSI ensures that only modules with the same CSI can exchange keys and establish a secure VPN; all other modules are excluded. - 4.
-Prevent the module from being used fraudulently, if stolen after installation at a customer's site.
-The following two consecutive steps enforce this concept: - (a) activating the module at the factory, followed by - (b) the installation process, including the initial startup and the first outgoing message procedures, performed at the customer's site.
-Performing these steps permanently attaches the module to a customer's site. - 3.
-Besides providing encrypted communication between secured sites, should provide restricted bypass operation with an unsecured site.
-(Segmented Module, \)
+All key exchanges between the modules of a particular VPN are encrypted by the Module's Secret Key that is the SHA-1, [5] function of the CPS, and thus protected from unauthorized modification and substitution.
+Using a unique CSI ensures that only modules with the same CSI can exchange keys and establish a secure VPN; all other modules are excluded.
+Tables 2. and 3. summarize key hierarchy used in the NetFortress® FIPS 140-1 validated modules. - 5.
+The Maintenance Access Interface Port, MAIP, provides a secure way for diagnosis and evaluation of the unit by role-based operator authentication.